 To effectively target your audience and gain traction, you have to know to whom you’re selling.
 This is why excellent market validation is so important.
-So, for instance, you wouldn’t try to develop a Dubstep Shazam for 80-year-olds who exclusively listen to Beethoven.
+So, for example, you wouldn’t try to develop a Dubstep Shazam for 80-year-olds who exclusively listen to Beethoven.

 You need to isolate the exact target market and validate that their needs and painpoints are strong enough to motivate use.
-And your assumptions shouldn’t be assumptions—as much as possible.
+And your assumptions should be assumptions—as much as possible.
 So finally, it’s essential to back up every decision with robust, quantitative, and qualitative data.

 Miscommunication is dangerous to every organized project.
 But in app development, your communication must be crystal clear with your technical partner and the rest of your team.

 Otherwise, you might get something that kind of looks like this:

 Miscommunication results in inefficient use of resources and can be highly damaging to the development process.

 So set frequent touchpoints, create exact specs and wireframes of what you want, and keep everyone on the same page.